 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-blisters and burns that are difficult to heal.
+Poisonous buttercup is UNSAFE for use when applied to skin.
+Skin contact with fresh or bruised plants can lead to blisters and burns that are difficult to heal.
 Touching poisonous buttercup might also increase the risk of sunburn.

 There isn't enough information to know if poisonous buttercup is safe when taken by mouth.